-Egg Cups baked in a muffin tin for an easy grab and go meal.
-Spruce up your eggs with creamy sour cream, cheese, and chives for a simple low carb breakfast!
-Make these in advance and enjoy all week long for a quick and nutritious meal or add to your brunch menu!
+Egg Cups baked in a muffin tin for an easy grab-and-go meal.
+Spruce up your eggs with creamy sour cream, cheese, and chives for a simple low-carb breakfast!
+Make these in advance and enjoy them all week long for a quick and nutritious meal or add to your brunch menu!

 Egg Muffin Cups